watkinsr/nixos/README.md

 ## Notable files for reading

 If looking for help and examples how to do things in Nix, or having any questions or suggestions, please file an issue and I can try to help when having some time.
-This setup has been my learning process for the Nix language and ecosystem, and is still changing when I find how to do things better.
+This setup has been my learning process for the Nix language and ecosystem, and is still changing when I find out how to do things better.

 There are a few things here that I would've found interesting and helpful when jumping in to Nix: